 To find out more please see our terms and conditions.

 Stage 1 will provide a broad introduction to the principles of engineering.
-You'll study engineering in a marine context through the specialist module Marine Design and Professional Skills.
+You'll study engineering in a marine context right from your very first year, through the specialist module Marine Design and Professional Skills.

 |Engineering Mathematics I||20|